juancarloscastillo/jc-academic/content/post/zotero-academic/index.md

 ```

 * note: if you do not need all the options you can just delete accordingly **EXCEPT FOR THE PDF at the beginning (url_pdf:"")**, otherwise the code crushes.
-So leave it although it is empty.
+So leave it although you do not need it.
 Hope to solve it sometime with my limited programming abilities.

 If you want to add customized buttons just uncomment the lines from _links_ onwards, and you can copy and paste them below in case of any other customized icons, for instance for a pre-registration button with a nice OSF icon: